 Corporate and Fleet Driver Safety Training — Defensive & Advanced Driving Courses

-Our courses are designed for businesses with fleet or executive drivers and for bodies such as state governments.
+Our courses are designed for businesses with fleet or executive drivers, for bodies such as state governments, and also for chauffeurs.
 The courses will be held in any town or city that our clients request.
 We offer only the highest standards of training, in order to provide your people with an accuracy of information and proven techniques that are dramatically ahead of our competitors, and which therefore facilitate the maximum level of safety as an outcome.

-Please be aware that all of our behind-the-wheel training takes place on public roads in a “live traffic” situation because not only is the widest-possible range of challenges and potential hazards crucial to learning the full picture of truly safe driving but four decades’ worth of top research from around the world has shown that vehicle handling “skills” such as evasive-swerve maneuvers and skid-recovery training create a higher risk of crashes after the training, rather than lower.
+Please be aware that all of our behind-the-wheel training takes place on public roads in a “live traffic” situation because not only is the widest-possible range of challenges and potential hazards crucial to learning the full picture of truly safe driving but four decades’ worth of top research from around the world has shown that one of the alleged alternatives, of doing vehicle handling “skills” such as evasive-swerve maneuvers and skid-recovery training create a higher risk of crashes after the training, rather than lower.
 Does that sound unbelievable?
 Everybody thinks so at first – myself included (a long time ago!) – but the overwhelming evidence of empirical research shows it to be indisputable.

 Please take a moment to view our post ‘Categories’ and ‘Archives’ (on the right-hand sidebar), and look through the growing mass of free information they contain, but be aware that even those articles are just scratching the surface of the research-driven knowledge and methods we cover on our courses, all backed, wherever applicable, by global best-practices.